Warsaw Ghetto Uprising: Casualties

+According to historian Israel Gutman, who had been a resistance fighter during the uprising, the official figure of 56,065 killed or captured was likely exaggerated as it implied that over 60,000 Jews were in the ghetto.
+He estimated that there were no more than 40,000 Jews present in the ghetto by the time of the April uprising, and that German units operating in the ghetto deliberately inflated their statistics.

-According to the casualty lists in Stroop's report, German forces suffered a total of 110 casualties – 17 dead (of whom 16 were killed in action) and 93 injured – of whom 101 are listed by name.
+The Stroop report's casualty list records that German forces suffered 110 casualties – 16 killed and 93 injured – of whom 101 are listed by name.
 These figures did not include Jewish collaborators but did include the Trawniki men and Polish police under his command.
-Of the 16 personnel reported as killed in action by Stroop, 14 were SS, Wehrmacht, or order police personnel, two were Trawniki men, and one was a Polish policeman.
-Those wounded and listed by name in his report include 60 Waffen-SS soldiers, 11 Trawniki men, 12 Sicherheitspolizei officers, 5 Polish policemen, and 2 Wehrmacht pioneers.
+Of the 16 personnel reported as killed in action, 13 were SS, Wehrmacht, or order police personnel, two were Trawniki men, and one was a Polish policeman.
+Those wounded and listed by name in his report include 60 Waffen-SS soldiers, 11 Trawniki men, 12 Sicherheitspolizei officers, 5 Polish policemen, and 2 Wehrmacht soldiers.